John and Elizabeth Bates Cowles Chair

 Principal Cello Anthony Ross joined the Minnesota Orchestra in 1988 and assumed the principal cello post in 1991.
 He has been a soloist many times with the Orchestra, performing concertos by Schumann, Dvořák, Victor Herbert, James MacMillan, Beethoven, Saint-Saëns, Elgar and Shostakovich, as well as many chamber works.
-He will next be featured as soloist in in June 2017 performing Bloch's Schelomo.
+He was most recently featured as soloist in in June 2017 performing Bloch's Schelomo.

 In recent seasons Ross has performed Prokofiev’s Sinfonia concertante for Cello and Orchestra, the Walton Cello Concerto and the Brahms Double Concerto, the latter alongside former First Associate Concertmaster Sarah Kwak.
 In April 2014 he was soloist in performances of Eric Whitacre’s The River Cam, with the composer conducting.
 At Sommerfest 2014 he performed Prokofiev’s Sonata for Cello and Piano with Sommerfest Artistic Director Andrew Litton.